davisonio/darkage/README.md

      [Slate Cobble] [Slate Cobble]
      [Slate Cobble] [Slate Cobble]

-  Straw: a cube of yellish straw, try them in the roofs they will
+  Straw: a cube of yellowish straw, try them in the roofs they will
      be very nice.
 Used also as traditional building material from ancient times.